 What is a Nebraska Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier.
 The state sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

 For example, when a bicycle shop in Nebraska orders a new batch of bicycles to sell in their store, by having a resale certificate, the shop owner won’t pay sales tax on this transaction.
 When a customer decides to buy one of these bicycles from the shop, the retailer will charge sales tax to the customer based on the full price of the bicycle.
 This extra charge is the sales tax that Nebraska imposes on retail transactions.
 Then, typically at the end of each month, the bicycle shop sends the accumulated sales tax to the state’s tax authority.

-Note that the sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.
+Note that the sales tax exemption is only intended for inventory that will be resold and is not intended for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.

 How to fill out the Nebraska Resale Certificate (Form 13)